A successor to Arts-in-the-Park, RiverArtsFest celebrates more than 10 years in downtown memphis.

 - Local artists introducing new and innovative artistic techniques while interacting with the public

-- Hands On Art projects for kids of all ages encouraging them to explore their creative energies at interactive art stations
+- Hands on Art projects for kids of all ages encouraging them to explore their creative energies at interactive art stations

 Our mission is to cultivate, promote, encourage and develop public appreciation and support of the visual and performing arts for the benefit, education and enjoyment of the citizens of Memphis and the surrounding communities in the Mid-South.

 In 1984, Arts in the Park began in Overton Park as a program of Art Today, an organization of the Brooks Museum under the leadership of Richard Wilson Sr. The objective was to bring together the visual and performing arts for a weekend of dance, music, sculpture, song, paintings, fine eating and participation; and a fine arts exhibition.
 The success of the program led to the formation of a 501(c)3 corporation which came to be the Memphis Arts Festival.
 In 2003, the name was changed to Experience Art in Memphis, with the purpose to experience the art, to understand how it came to be, to enjoy all aspects of its creation, and to celebrate its existence.
 Since 1984, Memphis Arts Festival, through Arts in the Park, and RiverArtsFest has involved over 1,000,000 citizens of the community in all its programs.
 In 2006, RiverArtsFest emerged anew on South Main in the South Main Arts District where it operated successfully in the vibrate district through 2017.
 In 2018. the festival will move to a new location on Riverside Drive, between the bluffs and the Mississippi River.

 RiverArtsFest, Inc. is recognized by the IRS and State of Tennessee as a tax exempt art services organization under IRS Code section 501(c)(3).
 All proceeds are used to produce RiverArtsFest and to support other artistic, non-profit activities in this region.